How much does it cost to build a shed?

 The cost per sf goes down as the shed gets larger, as long as the shed style and details remain the same.

 But there are many factors that can change the cost of your shed.
 Lumber prices vary depending on the time of year and region of the country.
 Items like windows, pre-hung doors and interior finishes will increase this cost.
 To get an accurate local cost it is best to take the materials list to a lumber yard and have them price the materials.
-Please contact us at firstname.lastname@example.org and request a materials list for any of our sheds and we will be happy to email a copy to you.
+The materials list can be downloaded from the respective plan page, click on the materials list image at the bottom of the page.

 Why should I build a shed instead of buying?